 This article is divided into two parts: on-page and off-page factors.
-In each piece, I will mention positive and negative aspects and sort them by importance descending.
+I will mention the positive and negative aspects in each piece and sort them by importance descending.
 Although this post still has a lot of deficiencies, I would be happy to receive your feedback or contribution to improve it.

 Positive On-Page Ranking Factors

-Positive On-page ranking factors are the ones you can edit directly via the process of your website management to help you achieve a good ranking on Google.
+Positive On-page ranking factors are the ones you can edit directly via your website management process to help you achieve a good ranking on Google.
 However, they can become harmful to your website if you abuse them.
 Below are the on-page elements for your reference to improve the ranking.